sharmin-lalani/Chess-Masters-Club/README.md

     A general user can view tutorials and learn how to play chess.
     A registered user can play games against their friends or random opponents.
-    They can use the save and restore feature to playmultiple games simultaneously.
+    They can use the save-and-restore feature to play multiple games simultaneously.
     They will be rated for their game play.

     A tournament player can take part in online tournaments.
-    The admin/tournament manager conducts all tournaments and manages the database.
+    The admin/tournament manager conducts tournaments and manages the database.
-    The tournament director will announce the start date for a tournament, the last date for registration and the maximum number of players that can take part.
+    The admin announces the start date for a tournament, the last date for registration and the maximum number of players that can take part.
     A tournament can either be open for all registered players or user rankings maybe used as a cut-off.